mhortis/SignalContacts/README.txt

 phone number, in order to register in the Signal Messenger.
 You should also provide the input text file that includes the phone numbers to be checked.
-If your phone number is already registered through the Signal Contacts application, then by clicking next the input file is checked and the output file is generated.
-A confirmation popup will be displayed to inform you that the check has been completed.
+When clicking next, you will be sent an SMS with a confirmation code.
-In case that it is the first time you use the Signal Contacts application, when clicking next, you will be sent an SMS with a confirmation code.
 You should insert this confirmation code in the next screen, without the "-".
 When you click next, the input file is checked and the output file is generated.
 A confirmation popup will be displayed to inform you that the check has been completed.

 Output
 ------